pateb9298/developer-ticket-AI-assistant/README.md

 ## How AI Analysis Works

-When an issue is submitted, the backend can send the issue title and description to OpenAI.
+When an issue is submitted for analysis, the backend can send the issue title and description to OpenAI.

 ```text
 Issue